xtsop/android-test-case/README.md

 # android-test-case
 Android Test Case with open source dependencies

-hello-libs modified to include openssl static/dynamic and some other open source libraries and snippets injected.
+hello-libs modified to include statically-dynamically and some other open source libraries and snippets injected.